transp-or/oasis/README.md

 For more details, you can find the technical reports in the **Literature** folder, and the full documentation [here](https://oasis-abm.readthedocs.io/en/latest/).

 ## Installation guide

+OASIS can be installed with the following command:

+``pip install oasisabm``

 We recommend creating a new environment using the provided requirements file to install the correct packages.
 **NB: You need a valid CPLEX user license to use the solver, which can be obtained [here](https://www.ibm.com/academic/topic/data-science).**